 Redesigning your garden from scratch?
 Don't make a start until you've read our expert step-by-step guide – it will save you time, money and elbow grease.

 Establishing a design brief for your garden project should be the first stage of the process, and is essential whether you intend to employ professionals or complete the work yourself.
-It starts with an understanding of all the problems that need to be solved and what might affect those problems.
+It starts with an understanding of all the problems that need to be solved.
 Spend time discussing why you’re undertaking the project before capturing this in a set of design aims; these can then be developed and a list of requirements drawn up.

 If you’re working with a designer, the brief should be developed together before being agreed.
 Avoid requesting specific design details – ‘decking’, for example – at the outset.
 Instead, descriptive words such as ‘durable’, or ‘warm’ will evoke a more creative response – the reason you probably engaged the designer in the first place.

 The garden section of this site includes plenty of inspiring ideas, including garden design features, practical tips, and finished projects.

 The RHS Encyclopedia of Garden Design, RHS The Urban Gardener, Heidi Howcroft’s Garden Design: A Book of Ideas and John Brookes’ legendary Small Garden Book will all help you to develop ideas with your wants and needs in mind.

 Magazines are also good for inspiration, and specialist ones keep up with key trends at important flower shows, like Chelsea and Hampton Court – useful if you can’t visit in person.

 Go to public gardens that are part of large estates and country homes to see materials and planting combinations.
 Better still, seek out local plots of a similar size to your own that open as part of the National Gardens Scheme (NGS).
 You’ll discover everything from traditional cottage gardens to contemporary courtyards.
 Find them in the NGS Yellow Book.